-Summer is well and truly underway and that means for Queen Elizabeth, her annual summer break to the stunning Balmoral Castle is coming up very soon.
+Summer is well and truly on its way and that means for Queen Elizabeth, her annual summer break to the stunning Balmoral Castle is coming up.

 With this in mind, we decided to take a look into the Queen's home away from home, and find out what makes it so special for the Royal Family.
 Balmoral Castle has always been somewhat of a sanctuary for the Royals, so there must be something special about it.